springernature/vpat/springerlink.md

 <li>602.3 (Support Docs)</li>
 </ul></td>
 <td>Does Not Support</td>
 <td>We do not generally provide audio description for prerecorded video.
-A limited form of audio description may be provided for some pre-recorded content, but we currently have no method of confirming the inclusion - or not - of audio description.
+A limited form of audio description may be provided for some pre-recorded content, but we currently have no method of confirming the inclusion of audio description.
 </td>
 </tr>
 <tr id="orientation" valign="top">